CS Gilortul Târgu Cărbunești

-Clubul Sportiv Gilortul Târgu Cărbunești, commonly known as Gilortul Târgu Cărbunești, is a Romanian professional football club from Târgu Cărbunești, Gorj County, currently competes in the Liga III, the 3rd tier of the Romanian football.
+Clubul Sportiv Gilortul Târgu Cărbunești, commonly known as Gilortul Târgu Cărbunești, is a Romanian professional football club from Târgu Cărbunești, Gorj County, currently competes in the Liga IV, the 4th tier of the Romanian football.

 History

 In the 1997–98 season, Gilortul, led from the bench by Cristinel Răducan, won the Divizia D – Gorj County, but lost the promotion play-off against Șoimii Pâncota, the winner of Divizia D – Arad County, 1–2 at Cetate Stadium in Deva.
 The squad was composed amongst others by Dan Nițu – Sârbulescu, Udrescu, Mihai Constantinescu, Nicolae, Gheorghe Bujor, Vâlceanu, Silviu Sporiș, Udrea, Dumitru Mogoșanu, Ionuț Zorlescu, Brănescu, Luță and N.Bilan.

 Gilortul promoted to Divizia C at the end of the next season, after won again the county championship.
 The coach Cornel Tigveanu had at his disposal the following players: Sorin Bunea, Badalea, Sârbulescu, Gheorghe Bujor, Valentin Belu, Silviu Sporiș, Udrea, Ion Cănăvoiu, Vasile Luță, Ovidiu Aniniș, Constantin Luță, Ciortea, Daniel Stanciu, Eugen Coteț, Mitrofan, Brănescu and Florea.
 Also, the team managed to win the county phase of the Romanian Cup, defeating Vox Târgu Jiu 4–0 in the final.

 Gilortul was reformed in the 2011–12 season in Liga V – Gorj County, the fifth tier of Romanian football league system and the second at the county level, earning promotion under coach Ion Rădulescu after finishing first in the East Series.
 In the 2012–13 season, the team performed strongly under Rădulescu, who left after the 19th round and was replaced by assistants Constantin Munteanu and Ciprian Dudău, finishing the season in 2nd place.

 In the 2013–14 season, Gilortul, led by Sergiu Găman, won the Liga IV – Gorj County title but lost the promotion play-off to Liga III against Minerul Mehedinți, the Mehedinți County champions, 0–2 after extra time at 1 Mai Stadium in Slatina.

 Gilortul, under Marius Ionel, captured the Gorj County championship for a second consecutive season but again fell short in the promotion play-off, losing 2–8 away and 1–3 at home to Cetate Deva, the Hunedoara County champions.

 Led by Mihai Dinu, Gilortul won the 2015–16 season but missed promotion to the third division for the third consecutive time, losing the play-off to Hermannstadt, the Sibiu County champions.
 After a narrow 0–1 defeat at the Municipal Stadium in Sibiu, the white-and-blues suffered a heavy 1–5 loss at home in Târgu Cărbunești.

 In 2016–17, Gilortul finished 3rd under Mihai Dinu, and in 2017–18 ended the season in 5th place under player-coach Alexandru Avrămescu.

 Promotion to Liga III finally came at the end of 2018–19 under coach Octavian Iordache, winning the county title and the play-off against CS Strehaia, the Mehedinți County champions, overturning a 1–2 away defeat with a 3–0 home victory.
 The squad that earned promotion included Novabilschi, Buzurin, Dolcescu, Dăianu, Manole, Cocioabă, Almăjanu, Cârstoiu, Avrămescu (captain), Dumitru, Popete, Codin, Meliță, Mihăilescu, and Purece.